juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 ## 5.2.2 Network Access

-To connect your Raspberry Pi to the network, create a second file 'wpa_supplicant.conf' with the following content:
+To connect your Raspberry Pi to the network, create a second file 'wpa_supplicant.conf' with the following content depending on the network you want to connect to.

+<details><summary markdown="span">Personal Network</summary>

 ```bash
 country=NL